sharique-tech1987/aws-terraform-eb/README.md

 ## How to use this example project
 * Setup AWS CLI.
 * Generate keys on AWS to use with AWS CLI.
+* Setup AWS keys for CI/CD.
 * Install terraform.

+### Setup AWS keys for CI/CD
+* Create a user with __AdministratorAccess-AWSElasticBeanstalk__ and __AWSElasticBeanstalkReadOnly__ permission.
+* Generate keys with the option "Application running on an AWS compute service"
+* Put the keys under Settings > Secrets and variables > Actions > repository secrets in github.

 Run these commands from the root directory of the project
 ```bash